 In addition to creating a space for collaboration and discussion, the ISP is also home to a variety of initiatives with complementary educational and advocacy aims.

 The Floyd Abrams Institute for Freedom of Expression promotes freedom of speech, freedom of the press, access to information, and government transparency.
 The Institute’s activities are grounded in the belief that collaboration between the academy and the bar will enrich both scholarship and practice.
 To this end, the Institute sponsors an annual Freedom of Expression Scholars Conference (FESC), various practitioner-scholar conferences on novel First Amendment issues.
 It also supports the work of the MFIA clinic, a separate ISP initiative.
 The Abrams Institute is made possible by a generous gift from Floyd Abrams, one of the country’s most influential defenders of freedom of speech and the press.

 The Media Freedom and Information Access (MFIA) Clinic is dedicated to increasing government transparency, defending the work of news gatherers, and promoting freedom of expression.
 It provides pro bono legal services, pursues impact litigation, and develops policy initiatives.
 Clients have included independent journalists, start-up and established news organizations, public interest organizations, activists, and academics.
 MFIA’s diverse docket is roughly organized into five broad project areas: Government Accountability, Constitutional Access, National Security, Open Data, and Newsgathering Rights.
 It has litigated gag orders, defended libel claims, and pursued scores of access lawsuits (including both FOIA litigation and cases seeking to enforce or extend the First Amendment right of access).
 MFIA also hosts the annual Freedom of Information Act (FOIA) bootcamp and Digital Security training for clinical students; specialized Law for Journalists trainings on timely legal issues like conflicts of interest law (Jan 2017) or best practices for handling leaked information (Mar 2017); and the Access and Accountability Conference, a new annual event where transparency advocates can discuss new legal theories, pedagogical approaches, and best practices for promoting government transparency and accountability.
-MFIA’s work is made possible by the generous support of the Abrams Institute, the Stanton Foundation, the John S. and James L. Knight Foundation, and the Laura and John Arnold Foundation.
+MFIA’s work is made possible by the generous support of the Abrams Institute for Freedom of Expression, Craig Newmark Philanthropies, the John S. and James L. Knight Foundation, and the Legal Clinics Fund.